NetDenizen/kanji_to_romaji3/README.rst

 Kanji\_to\_Romaji
 =================

+| Converted from Python2 to Python3 using the 2to3 utility.

 | Formerly kana\_to\_romaji
 | *Tries* to translate Kanji to Romaji with the help of `JMdict`_
 | Some typograhic characters are also translated since one of the